wintor214/Udacity-Data-Scientist-Disaster-Response-Pipelines-Project-2/README.md

 Build a flask web app:

 * Modify file paths for database and model as needed
 * Add data visualizations using Plotly in the web app.
-One example is provided for you

 ## Instructions: